John Paul Hammerschmidt: Legacy

 A fellowship at the University of Arkansas at Fort Smith was created in his name to allow a university student to work in the 3rd congressional district office.

 The John Paul Hammerschmidt Federal Building near the Fayetteville Historic Square is home to the Fayetteville office of the United States District Court for the Western District of Arkansas.

 Interstate 49 in Arkansas is designated as the John Paul Hammerschmidt Highway in northwest Arkansas.

 Hammerschmidt was inducted into the Arkansas Aviation Hall of Fame in 1990 by the Arkansas Aviation Historical Society.

+UA Northark in Harrison, Arkansas, formerly North Arkansas College, hosts the John Paul Hammerschmidt Lecture Series.
+Beginning in 1999, the Lecture Series features notable speakers from varied backgrounds and disciplines.
+The Lecture Series is free and open to the public.